 As the children progress into KS1 they are taught to recognise parts of a computer and how to operate one.
-Moreover, KS1 introduces children to utilise their logical thinking through implementing coding, debugging and algorithms.
-The children explore the purposes of different programmes, such as Word, and when to use them in their learning.
+Moreover, KS1 pupils are then introduced to the purposes of different programmes, such as spreadsheets, through the application of ‘Purple Mash.’
+The pupils are encouraged to utilise their logical thinking through implementing coding, debugging and algorithms as they build their own mazes and animated stories.

 The arrival of the new National Curriculum in 2014 saw the introduction of the new subject of Computing, which replaces ICT.
 The new subject looks in greater detail at how computers and computer systems work.
-Rising Stars’ Switched on Computing is a programme of study written for this new curriculum subject.
-It addresses the core strands of; Programming, Computational thinking, Creativity, Computer networks, Communication and collaboration, as well as Productivity.
+PurpleMash is a programme of which offers the opportunity for pupils to engages with a broad variety of computing tools.
+Pupils can code, create animations and blog.
+PurpleMash addresses the core strands of; Programming, Computational thinking, Creativity, Computer networks, Communication and collaboration, as well as Productivity.
 Our curriculum delivers clear progression of skills from Early Years Foundation Stage, Year 1 through to year 6.

 For an overview of the creative content in Computing for the whole school, please click below.

 For a breakdown of the Computing curriculum coverage in EYFS, please click below.